greybyte/webui/docs/source/usage/alerts.rst

 * Create a plugin at :code:`Settings - Alerts` that points to your executable

 * Link the plugin in alerts

+* You can use the user attributes :code:`phone` and :code:`description` to add user-specific information your script might need.

 * Test it